PolyArch/cs259/04-miniproj-2.md

 any challenges faced, and how you addressed them (or would address them).
 If your model contains arbitrary constants, please explain why they exist or what they might mean.

-* Validation:  For validation, explain the set of kernel paramters you use to validate your model.
+* Validation:  For validation, explain the set of kernel parameters you use to validate your model.
 Then present an analysis that shows the error across some range of kernels.
 Explain what parameter settings the model performs well or poorly on.

-* Architecture Insight: Present an analysis of one or two paramters of your model that shed light on some aspect of the hardware itself.
+* Architecture Insight: Present an analysis of one or two parameters of your model that shed light on some aspect of the hardware itself.
 For example, does the peak computation throughput/memory bandwidth suggested by your model align with the datasheet.
 You might try varying the L2 cache size by 2x, or the compute throughput by 2x within the model to check the sensitivity.
-Which hardware paramters should future GPUs change if they want to perform better on convolution or matrix multiplication?
+Which hardware parameters should future GPUs change if they want to perform better on convolution or matrix multiplication?

 In a separate attachment on CCLE, please also include the model code in whatever language you choose.